Notes on the Geography of Portugal: Lisbon/Belém

 At the top, Glory stands a full 23 feet high and holds laurels over Valor and Genius.
 The inscription reads: VIRTUTIBUS MAIORUM UT SIT OMNIBUS DOCUMENTO.
 P.P.D."
 Depending on how you like your Latin, it may mean "To the virtues of the greater ones (i.e. our ancestors) who taught us everything."
 P.P.D. is a standard abbreviation for Pecuinia Posuit Dedicavit, or "paid for at public expense."

-The two figures on either side of the arch are Vasco and the Marqués de Pombal, whose writ extended far beyond 18th century Lisbon as the man behind the words sought to revivify the empire.
-(His hand was heavy in Goa, for example.)
+The two figures on either side of the arch are Vasco and the Marqués de Pombal, whose writ extended far beyond 18th century Lisbon as the man himself sought to revivify the empire.
 The reclining figures at the far sides represent the rivers Tagus and Douro.

 On the other side of the triumphal arch, the Rua Augusta is the main axis of the street grid that was laid out in the aftermath of the earthquake.